The following Property Disputes practice note provides comprehensive and up to date legal information covering:

 If the contracting out procedure is not properly followed, the agreement for surrender is void.

-If the parties proceed straight to a deed of surrender (with no prior agreement) or if there is a surrender by operation of law, then there is no
+If the parties proceed straight to a deed of surrender (with no prior agreement) or if there is a surrender by operation of law, then there is no need to comply with the statutory contracting out process and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.